scribu/wp-front-end-editor/readme.txt

 = 1.9 =
 * full widget editing
+* nicEdit button management from the admin
 * new editable field: term description
-* nicEdit button management from the admin
+* removed "Reset the post date on each edit" option

 = 1.8.1 =
 * more robust widget editing